Wertzui123/ScoreHud-Addons/README.md

 # ScoreHud Addons
-Addons for Scorehud by JackMD.
+Addons for Scorehud by Wertzui123.

 Currently all addons: